How to Conduct a Disciplinary Hearing

+Quite often the employer will record the disciplinary meeting.
 It is important when conducting a disciplinary hearing to get all the facts.
 Writing notes simply won’t be enough.
-It is best to record the meeting and have it transcribed in case it needs to go to court.
+It is best to record the meeting and have it transcribed in case it needs to go to a tribunal.

 Check out these dictaphones to record your disciplinary meeting.

 Do a Test Recording